Pentecost: Regional customs and traditions

 In Italy it was customary to scatter rose petals from the ceiling of the churches to recall the miracle of the fiery tongues; hence in Sicily and elsewhere in Italy, the feast is called Pasqua rosatum.
 The Italian name Pasqua rossa comes from the red colours of the vestments used on Whitsunday.

 In France it was customary to blow trumpets during Mass, to recall the sound of the mighty wind which accompanied the Descent of the Holy Spirit.

 In the northwest of England, church and chapel parades called Whit Walks take place at Whitsun (sometimes on Whit Friday, the Friday after Whitsun).
 Typically, the parades contain brass bands and choirs; girls attending are dressed in white.
 Traditionally, Whit Fairs (sometimes called Whitsun Ales) took place.
 Other customs such as morris dancing and cheese rolling are also associated with Whitsun.

+In Hungary the day (called Pünkösd in Hungarian) is surrounded by many unique rites, which probably have their origins in ancient Hungarian customs.
+The girls dressed in festive costumes choose a Little Queen (Kiskirályné not to be confused with the Pünkösdi Királyné), who is raised high.
+Then a figure dressed as an animal appears and dies, and is brought back to life by his attendant chanting a joke incantation.

 In Finland there is a saying known virtually by everyone which translates as "if one has no sweetheart until Pentecost, he/she will not have it during the whole summer."

 In Port Vila, the capital of Vanuatu, people originating from Pentecost Island usually celebrate their island's name-day with a special church service followed by cultural events such as dancing.